sekika/kaidoku/docs/specified.md

     solve pos [verb]

 - `solve pos` shows only the difficulty level.
-- `solve pos 2` shows part of advanced logics.
+- `solve pos 2` shows hints for trial and search.
-- `solve pos 3` shows all of advanced logics.
+- `solve pos 3` shows hints of advanced logics and result of trial and search.
-- `solve pos 4` shows all the logics and complete procedure of solving.
+- `solve pos 4` shows complete procedure of solving.
 - `solve pos 5` shows whole procedure with ascii image of the board.

 # Alternative way to express a position